Simon Sainsbury: Charitable works

 He established The Monument Trust in 1965, which gave grants of more than £100 million over the following 40 years.
 The Trust supported the Georgian Society.
 In 1990, he made a donation via The Monument Trust of £5 million to his alma mater, Cambridge University, which used the money to convert the old Addenbrooke's Hospital building on Trumpington Street in Cambridge into what was to become Cambridge Judge Business School.
 Following riots in 1991, the Trust was also involved in renovations of the Meadow Well housing estate in North Tyneside.
 More recently, it funded an extension of the Pallant House Gallery in Chichester to house the large art collection of Sir Colin St John Wilson.
 Simon Sainsbury also personally supported research into HIV and AIDS.
 He and his brothers funded an extension to the National Gallery, London at a cost of around £50 million, which opened in 1991 as the Sainsbury Wing.
 The Trust also supported the British Museum, the Royal Academy, the Campaign to Protect Rural England, the Landmark Trust, the Tate Gallery, the Victoria and Albert Museum, the Fitzwilliam Museum in Cambridge, and the restoration of Christ Church Spitalfields.
+The Daylit Gallery at the Victoria and Albert Museum is named in his honour.
 He was a trustee of the Wallace Collection from 1977 to 1997, and a trustee of the National Gallery from 1991 to 1998.
 He also supported the National Theatre and the Royal Opera House.
 He refused all public honours, and declined an entry in Who's Who.